Follow Abraham Lincoln’s footsteps on the Kansas Lincoln Trail

 The crowd and the weather offered Lincoln a warm welcome.
 The temperature at nearby Fort Leavenworth reached 65 degrees.

-Lincoln was tired from his long journey from Illinois and felt “under the weather,” but the crowd begged him to make a speech.
+Lincoln was tired from his long journey from Illinois and felt “under the weather,” but the crowd begged him to speak.
 He consented to make a few remarks at the Great Western Hotel, at Fifth and Doniphan, the state’s largest.
 The short address filled almost an entire column in the next Free Press issue.

-In his speech, he said the Constitution’s Framers believed slavery would die on its own, and they refused to use the word “slavery” in the document. “… They did not want a word there to tell future generations that slavery had ever been legalized in America.”
+In his speech, he discussed the slavery issue.
+He said the Constitution’s Framers believed slavery would die on its own, and they refused to use the word “slavery” in the document. “… They did not want a word there to tell future generations that slavery had ever been legalized in America.”

 The Great Western Hotel is no more; only a field remains.